AristiPap/AristiPap/README.md

 <div>

+- 🎓 Currently a Master's student in Data Science and Machine Learning Engineering @ <a href="https://www.ece.ntua.gr/en"> School of Electrical and Computer Engineering, NΤUA</a>

+- 🎓 But also a Master's Student in Information Security @ <a href="https://www.ucl.ac.uk"> School of Engineering, UCL</a>

 - 🎓 Bachelor's Degree in Computer Science @ <a href="https://www.di.uoa.gr/en">Department of Informatics and Telecommunications, NKUA</a>

-- 🎓 Currently a Master's student in Data Science and Machine Learning Engineering @ <a href="https://www.ece.ntua.gr/en"> School of Electrical and Computer Engineering, NΤUA</a>

 </div>